 - Your surgeon may also remove lymph nodes in the pelvis to check them for cancer.

-- A drain, called a Jackson-Pratt drain, may be left in your belly to drain extra fluids after surgery.
+- A drain, called a Jackson-Pratt drain, may be left in your belly to drain extra fluid after surgery.

 - A tube (catheter) is left in your bladder to drain urine.
 This will stay in place for a few days to a few weeks.